What is your pulse?

 What is target heart rate?

 - You gain the most benefits and lessen the risks when you exercise in your target heart rate zone.
-Usually this is when your exercise heart rate (pulse) is 60 to 80 percent of your maximum heart rate.
-In some cases, your health care provider may decrease your target heart rate zone to begin with 50 percent.
+Usually this is when your exercise heart rate (pulse) is 60 to 80% of your maximum heart rate.
+In some cases, your health care provider may decrease your target heart rate zone to begin with 50% .

 - In some cases, High Intensity Interval Training (HIIT) may be beneficial.
 This should be discussed with a healthcare professional before beginning.
 With HIIT exercise, heart rates zones may exceed 85%.

-- Always check with your health care provider before starting an exercise program.
-Your health care provider can help you find a program and target heart rate zone that matches your needs, goals and physical condition.
+- Always check with your healthcare provider before starting an exercise program.
+Your provider can help you find a program and target heart rate zone that matches your needs, goals and physical condition.

-- When beginning an exercise program, you may need to gradually build up to a level that is within your target heart rate zone, especially if you have not exercised regularly before.
+- When beginning an exercise program, you may need to gradually build up to a level that's within your target heart rate zone, especially if you haven't exercised regularly before.
 If the exercise feels too hard, slow down.
 You will reduce your risk of injury and enjoy the exercise more if you don't try to over-do it!

 What is your target zone?